 How can adding a robot arm help you to keep costs down and minimize space usage?

-Smaller, simpler liquid handler – since the liquid handler has fewer responsibilities, you can use a smaller workstation.
-For example, in the workstation-based approach you may need a Tecan Freedom EVO 150 or 200 with 2 or 3 arms (one of them a RoMa arm).
-With a cobot-based approach, you may only need a Tecan Freedom Evo 100 or 150 with 1 or 2 pipetting arms.
+- Utilize a smaller, simpler liquid handler – since the liquid handler has fewer responsibilities, you can use a smaller workstation.
+For example, in the workstation-based approach, you may need a Tecan Freedom EVO 150 or 200 with 2 or 3 arms (one of them a RoMa arm).
+With a cobot-based approach, you may only need a Tecan Freedom Evo 100 or 150 with 1 or 2 pipetting arms or an Agilent Bravo.

-Multi-tasking – with the extra envelope capacity of the cobot, you may be able to configure one system for multiple protocols, using different methodologies.
+- Enable multi-tasking – with the extra envelope capacity of the cobot, you may be able to configure one system for multiple protocols, using different methodologies.
 One liquid handler (usually the bigger investment) and many peripherals.
-Where with the workstation-based approach you are limited to a narrow range of protocols for the limited peripherals.
+In contrast, with the workstation-based approach, you are limited to a narrow range of protocols for the limited peripherals.
 Automating other, different protocols would require a second workstation-based configuration.

 There are two methods to control and coordinate the activities of the robot and devices: